Frank Bainimarama: Naval career

 Following his education at Marist Brothers High School, Bainimarama enlisted with the Fijian Navy on 26 July 1975 and rose smoothly through the ranks, becoming an able seaman in August 1976, a midshipman in December the same year, and an ensign on 1 November 1977.

-After completing the Midshipmen's Supplementary Course in Australia, he was appointed navigation officer of HMFS Kiro in August 1978.
+After completing the Midshipmen's Supplementary Course in Australia, he was appointed navigation officer of RFNS Kiro in August 1978.
 At the end of that year, he was promoted to sub-lieutenant.
 In January 1979, Bainimarama embarked on the Chilean naval training ship, the Buque Escuela Esmeralda, which spent six months circumnavigating South America.
-On his return to Fiji in August, Bainimarama was appointed executive officer of HMFS Kiro.
+On his return to Fiji in August, Bainimarama was appointed executive officer of RFNS Kiro.

 After a brief navigation course in HMAS Watson in March 1982, Bainimarama underwent search and rescue training at the United States Coast Guard Centre in New York City.
-On his return to Fiji, he was appointed commander of HMFS Kikau, his first command post.
-He went on to command HMFS Kula, and spent four months in 1984 in the markings of the Exclusive Economic Zones of Tonga, Tuvalu, and Kiribati.
+On his return to Fiji, he was appointed commander of RFNS Kikau, his first command post.
+He went on to command RFNS Kula, and spent four months in 1984 in the markings of the Exclusive Economic Zones of Tonga, Tuvalu, and Kiribati.
 After being promoted to lieutenant commander in February 1986, he departed for Sinai where he served for eighteen months with the Multinational Force and Observers.

 Bainimarama returned to Fiji in September 1987.
 He took charge of the delivery of two naval ships, the Levuka and Lautoka, from Louisiana in the United States.
 He became commanding officer of the Fijian Navy in April 1988, and was promoted to the rank of commander on 4 October that year.
 He held this post for the next nine years.